xiaolai/regular-investing-in-box/docs/en/README.md

 ### 3.3 Investing is Not Normal Business

 Most investors do not realize until very late in the game that investing is vastly different from other types of business.
-Most investors, like normal businessmen, love to use the concept of "cost".
-Every day they compare the present value of their assets in hand to their "cost", and determine their gains or rate of return.
+Most investors, like normal businesspeople, love to use the concept of "cost".
+Every day they compare the present value of their assets to their "cost", and determine their gains or rate of return.
 Doing this has a strong effect on the fluctuations of their mood.

 Most businesses that we see in daily life do calculate their gains in this way.
 For instance, when starting a restaurant you have your setup costs and your daily expenses.
 Your setup costs must be amortized over time, and those costs and your daily expenses must be subtracted from your daily revenue to determine your profit.
 If your business does better and better, one day you will have accumulated enough profits to open up a new restaurant, and you will be very excited, because if things keep going that way you will be able to continue to expand.